By Mark Piatt

 Many of these companies may even direct you to a study or two that indicates a certain essential oil may have a positive effect on the body when ingested.

-They may even tell you that taking essential oils internally is an effective way to get the oils to be absorbed into the body to promote health and wellness of your body.
+They may even tell you that taking essential oils internally is an effective way to get the oils to be absorbed into the body to promote the health and wellness of your body.

 It does not matter how pure essential oil is.
 Many of the natural compounds found in the essential oil itself are toxic.